Sanky18/Android-App-for-Diagnosing/README.md

 To run this tool, you need the following software and packages:

-- Android Studio (version X.X.X or higher)
+- Android Studio
 - Android SDK
-- Java (version X.X or higher)
+- Java

 ## Algorithm